BioGenies/imputomics/README.md

 # imputomics <img src='man/figures/logo.png' align="right" height="150"/>

-Imputomics is a software package and a web server designed to simulate and impute missing values in omics datasets.
+imputomics is a R package and a shiny web server designed to simulate and impute missing values in omics datasets.
 It is a comprehensive package that offers a range of methods for simulating and imputing missing values in different types of omics data such as genomics,